To Gush or not to Gush

 Private Golden Circle

-These private tours will allow you the best opportunity for capturing a full Strokkur Eruption.
+These private tours will give you the best opportunity to capture a full Strokkur eruption.

 Golden Circle minibus

-These minibus tours will spend time at Geysir & the souvenir shop.
+These minibus tours will spend time at Geysir and the souvenir shop.

 Geysir Facts

-- The Great Geysir hasn’t erupted regular since 1950.
+- The Great Geysir hasn’t erupted regularly since 1950.

 - The Great Geysir is the largest geyser in Iceland (3rd in the World)